Back to Home

 Ready for Your DOT Physical?

 Walk-ins welcome.
-Same-day results.
-FMCSA medical card issued on passing.
+Same-day appointments.
+Examinations to FMCSA medical standards.
 Valley Stream and Brooklyn.

 Full Service Details